 - If your skin is extremely dry, you may want to apply oil while your skin is still moist.
 Oil has more staying power than moisturizers do and prevents the evaporation of water from the surface of your skin.

-- home prescriptives containing AHAs, PHAs particularly NeoStrata Ultra Smoothing lotion are recommended to hydrate the skin
+- home prescriptives containing AHAs, PHAs particularly NeoStrata Ultra Smoothing lotion are recommended to hydrate the skin, or Serra from Lamelle for a dry, sensitive skin with an impaired lipid barrier.

 - The following is a list of skin care ingredients to AVOID due to drying: alcohol if it is listed among first seven ingredients, cleansers that foam vigorously, and fragrance.